 - Repeat until you have used up all the cake batter!

-I do not recommend using coconut sugar as it will make the vanilla layer brown.
-If you really want to use coconut sugar, it will work for only the chocolate layer.
+I do not recommend using coconut sugar in the cake batter as it'll make the vanilla layer brown.
+If you really want to use coconut sugar, it will only work for the chocolate layer.